IMBUILDINGS/docs/README.md

 To configure our devices with custom settings you can use NFC with our [Android Config App](https://support.imbuildings.com/Config-App).<br>
 Most settings can also be changed using the downlink possibilities.

+From factory the devices do have a default configuration.<br>
+The LoRaWAN devices come with an App/Join EUI and App Key already configured.
+You can of course change these.<br>
+For each shipped order IMBuildings shares these App/join EUIs and App keys.

+Please contact IMBuildings for the possibilities of delivering devices with a custom configuration.

 ## Downlink possibilities
 By sending a downlink back to the device you can change settings as well as reading out existing settings.
 This is very useful for situations where you want to remote provision your devices with the required settings for your use case.

-Please not that the downlink features may not be available on earlier releases of our products.
+Please note that the downlink features may not be available on earlier releases of our products.

 ## IoT devices
 Below you can navigate to the device specific information.